 Founder of Molinari Media, ImpactTV and Templum Markets, Vince is a globally recognized leader in the impact investing community.
 Co-founder and Board Member, Blockchain Commission for Sustainable Development and Blockchain for Impact.

+Jim serves as CEO of 5th Element, helping to lead strategy and alliances for the company.
 Forbes recently called 5th Element “an outstanding global braintrust” and Real Leaders magazine referred to the company as “a Maestro of the Omniwin.”

 Jim began his career as a corporate brand strategist, as a principal consultant for Coca-Cola, M&M Mars and American Airlines as well as for the 1994 World Cup Organizing Committee and the 1996 Atlanta Committee for the Olympic Games.